yendelevium/lokix/README.md

 - Completely containerized to help fast setup

 ### Cons (which technically also mean future-scope)
+- Actually implement the bloomfilter instead of the hashmap
 - Doesn't handle any links outside of Wikipedia (BUT can be made to handle relatively easily)
 - Sharing the DB connection can lead to contention with increase in workers -> have to implement batched writes to help
 - Similar concerns with queuing process, would like a centralized queue system that takes care of enqueuing and dequeueing (a bit complex to implement hence why I made the parser handle enqueuing -> can face a lot of issues where the scheduler infinitely blocks or drops URLs when switching between dequeueing and enqueueing)